-The figures provided display the current disturbance areas and the recorded Aboriginal heritage sites and PADs.
+The figures provided in Appendix A.3 display the current disturbance areas and the recorded Aboriginal heritage sites and PADs.
 These disturbance areas are indicative only and may shift/change as detailed design and construction planning progresses.
 These disturbance areas were used to inform the revised impact zone identified in Appendix B.